Green Boots of Mount Everest

-“Green Boots” is the chilling nickname given to the remains of an unidentified climber who became a macabre landmark on Mount Everest’s treacherous North Face.
-Believed to be Tsewang Paljor, an Indian mountaineer who perished in the devastating Everest 1996 disaster, the climber was found wearing distinctive green Koflach boots.
+“Green Boots” is the nickname given to the body of an unidentified climber that became a macabre landmark on the north face of Mount Everest.
+The climber, believed to be Tsewang Paljor, an Indian mountaineer who died in the 1996 Mount Everest disaster, was found wearing distinctive green Koflach boots.

 Possible Identities